What is Sexual Harassment under Georgia Law?

 How does Georgia Law Prohibit Sexual Harassment?

-The laws of the state of Georgia and federal law have both appointed agencies with the authority to investigate sexual harassment claims.
+The laws of the state of Georgia and federal law have both formed agencies with the authority to investigate sexual harassment claims.
 These agencies conduct investigations at a given Sandy Springs work site in order to verify if a complaint that they have received is true or not.
-Also, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.
+Furthermore, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.

 How can a Georgia attorney help?